Balaji-0-5/N-Body-Simulation/README.md

 - Numba
 - Json

-Usage
+## Usage

-To run the simulation, execute the Run_sim function file in the terminal:
+To run the simulation, execute the Run_sim function in the jupyter notebook :

-css

     python main.py

 The simulation parameters (such as number of particles, time step, and total time) can be adjusted in the config.py file.